 Check with the NHS on their general medical advice for travellers

-The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your trip, because of either illness or an accident.
-The card gives access to state-provided medical treatment only, and you’ll be treated on the same basis as an ‘insured’ person living in the country you are visiting.
+The EHIC, or GHIC, covers any medical treatment that becomes necessary during your trip, because of either illness or an accident.
+These cards provide access to state-provided medical treatment only, and you’ll be treated on the same basis as an ‘insured’ person living in the country you are visiting.
 Remember, this might not cover all the things you’d expect to get free of charge from the NHS in the UK.
 You may have to make a contribution to the cost of your care.

-The EHIC also covers any treatment you need for chronic disease or pre-existing illness.
+The EHIC, or GHIC, also covers any treatment you need for chronic disease or pre-existing illness.
 You need to make arrangements in advance for kidney dialysis and oxygen therapy.
 To arrange for kidney dialysis while you are away, contact your NHS renal unit in the UK before you travel.

-Even if you are travelling in Europe with an EHIC you are advised to take out separate comprehensive travel insurance rather than rely on the EHIC because:
+Even if you are travelling in Europe with an EHIC, or GHIC, you are advised to take out separate comprehensive travel insurance because:

 - It does not cover all medical conditions.